Palazzo Vecchio: Apartments of the Elements

 These apartments (Sala degli Elementi) consist of five rooms (such as the Room of Ceres) and two loggias.
 The commission for these rooms was originally given by Cosimo I to Giovanni Battista del Tasso.
 But on his death, the decorations were continued by Vasari and his helpers, working for the first time for the Medicis.
 These rooms were the private quarters of Cosimo I.

 Room of the Elements

 The walls in the Room of the Elements are filled with allegorical frescoes Allegories of Water, Fire and Earth and, on the ceiling, represents Saturn.

-The original statue "Boy with a Fish" by Verrocchio is on exhibit in one of the smaller rooms (the copy stands on the fountain in the first courtyard).
+The original statue Boy with a Fish by Verrocchio is on exhibit in one of the smaller rooms (the copy stands on the fountain in the first courtyard).

 Terrace of Saturn

 Named for the fresco on the ceiling.
-Has a fabulous view of Florence.
 There is a southeastern view to Piazzale Michelangelo and the Fortress Belvedere.
 Also visible are the remains of the Church of San Piero Scheraggio.